brantleygusler/brantleygusler/README.md

 ## I'm a Software Engineer, Data Scientist, Marketing Expert and Tabletop RPG Lover

-- 🌱 Current Goals: Take 5 strokes off my disc golf handicap.
+- 🌱 Currently working on my first novel
-- 🥅 2024 Goals: Finish writing my novel.
+- 🥅 Avid disc golfer
-- ⚡ Fun fact: I've ran multiple marathons and a handful of ultra marathons!!
+- ⚡ Veteran of multiple marathons and ultramarathons

 ### Connect with me: